urls-framework/URLS/README.md

 It is nearly imposible to make URLs look nice in pure PHP.
 URLS is a micro framework that takes ugly URLs and allows you to rewrite it any way you want.
 That means you can turn this URL, `https://examplesite.com/blog/home.php?post=1` into, `https://examplesite.com/blog/post/1/` with no `.htaccess` at all!

 ## Features
 * Automatic Updates - URLS automatically checks for updates everytime it is called so you never need to worry about updates!
-However, you will have to manualy install any major updates or updates that change how the ui works.
+However, you will have to manualy install any major updates or updates that change how the UI works.
+It is recomended you disable this feature for produciton.
 * Easy to Use - URLS UI is similar to the URL routing system of Django!
 * Simple Setup - Just open the `urls_welcome.php` page in your browser and follow the simple instructions.
-* Custom HTTP Error Pages
+* Custom HTTP Error Pages.

 ## Requirements
 * Latest Version of PHP.
 Although URLS has only been tested on PHP 8, but it should still work on PHP 7 and possibly 5.